FSG-Cat/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-draupnir.md

 Replace your `matrix_bot_mjolnir` config with `matrix_bot_draupnir` config.
 Also disable Mjolnir if you're doing migration.

-Note that Draupnir supports E2EE natively, so you can enable it instead of Pantalaimon.
-It is recommended to consult the instruction [here](#native-e2ee-support).
+Note that Draupnir supports E2EE [natively](#native-e2ee-support) so you should enable this native support instead of using Pantalaimon as its unsupported by draupnir.
+Pantalaimon will break core parts of Draupnirs UX.

+Consult the instructions [here](#native-e2ee-support) on how to enable native E2EE.
+You can also migrate away from needing E2EE by migrating your management room away from E2EE.

 That is all you need to do due to that Draupnir can complete migration on its own.